isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-trap-raccoons/index.md

 [Raccoons](https://www.esf.edu/aec/adks/mammals/raccoon.htm)are adaptive wild animals.
 They host pests like roundworms and spread rabies, and will forage in your garbage bins.
 Killing or hunting raccoons is illegal in some states.

 You can trap and then relocate them.
-Raccoon traps are a humane way to remove these fur
+Raccoon traps are a humane way to remove these fur-bearing wild animals.
-- bearing wild animals.

-Exterminators recommend getting raccoon traps that are either extra
-- large or large
-- sizes (with its length measuring roughly 32 to 42 inches).
+Exterminators recommend getting raccoon traps that are either extra-large or large-sizes (with its length measuring roughly 32 to 42 inches).

-Raccoon traps will come with 1 or 2 doors from which youll select the one that serves your specific purpose.
-- **One
-- Door Trap Model**: This model is a favorite among raccoon exterminators and provides superior level of protection on the trap bait.
-Allows faster and simple enter/ trapping of the raccoons and other wild animals.
+Raccoon traps will come with 1 or 2 doors from which youll select the one that serves your specific purpose. - **One-Door Trap Model**: This model is a favorite among raccoon exterminators and provides superior level of protection on the trap bait.
+Allows faster and simple enter/ trapping of the raccoons and other wild animals. - **Two-door Trap Model**: Allows double entry allowance and thus provides improved raccoon catch rate.
-- **Two
-- door Trap Model**: Allows double entry allowance and thus provides improved raccoon catch rate.

-Also, since its a see
-- through traps, the raccoons will be calmed.
+Also, since its a see-through traps, the raccoons will be calmed.

 ###  Step 2: Decide on the Trap Placement Location